AF2310/Home-Alarm-System/README.md

 The device utilizes a bread board, a pico w microcontroller several complementary sensors such as a PIR sensor,hall effect digital sensor , a passive buzzer and a tilt switch.

-Furthermore for data visualization Adafruit will be used and to publish data to Adafruit the arduino MQTT libray will be used.
+Furthermore for data visualization Adafruit will be used and to publish data to Adafruit the using MQTT client will be used.

 Finally for connectivity wifi will be used and for notifying the house owner via Adafruit actions using a webhook the application known as discord will be used.